FFizzZZ/Fizz/Notes/Linux Kernel/Kernel Synchronization Methods.md

 * A process cannot exit while holding a mutex.
 * A mutex cannot be acquired by an interrupt handler or bottom half, even with *mutex_trylock()*.

+### Sequential Locks
+* It works by maintaining a sequence counter.
+Whenever the data in question is written to, a lock is obtained and a sequence number is incremented.
+* Seq locks, however, favor writers over readers.
+An acquisition of the write lock always succeeds as long as there are no other writers.

 #### Question
 * If an user-space process obtain a spin lock and be interrupted, what would happen?